 • Solid Programming skills in Matlab, R or Python

 • Keen interest in experimental approaches to study complex human behaviour

 We offer you:

 • Being part of the CRC and its scientific activities

-• Working in a highly interdisciplinary team with leading addiction researchers and computational neuroscientists
+• Working in a highly interdisciplinary team with leading scientists in addiction research and computational cognitive neuroscience

 • Arranging for flexible working hours to find a balance between work and family life